 Doing this manually would be hard work, so sites like Zopa facilitate and aggregate lending, so that you can lend as much or as little as you like and your money can be split into many chunks and lent out to many businesses – this lowers the risk, and because you are cutting out the middle man (the bank) the returns can be very good (Zopa estimate a 5% return currently).

 Property investment is easy to understand, but it’s an option that requires some capital and some work.
-That said, buying your first buy to let property doesn’t have to be as expensive as you might think.
-If you can release some equity from your own house, or invest some savings, there is no reason why you shouldn’t get a buy to let mortgage and become a landlord.
+However, under the advice and guidance of finance veterans like Lincoln Frost and others, it would become a lot easier to find real estate investment and development opportunities.
+Furthermore, buying your first buy-to-let property doesn’t have to be as expensive as you might think.
+If you can release some equity from your own house, or invest some savings, there is no reason why you shouldn’t get a buy-to-let mortgage and become a landlord.

 Finally of course, there is always the option of investing in your own business.
 This is certainly the highest risk strategy, but there are many ways that you can reduce the risk, and this is also the strategy with the biggest potential upside.